FlowForwarding/warp/docs/en/warp_overview.md

 To develop a module loadable by module manager, user should:

-1. Inherite from class Module or its sucessors.
+1. Inherit from class Module or its successor.
 2. Provide constructor which takes ```XxxBus``` as the first parameter and strings as others (variable-size argument is allowed too).

 Note that although user can inherit from trait Module directly and mix it with MessageBusActor or ServiceBusActor traits to make the module be able to communicate with other modules (see predefined module [RestApiServer]), typically it is not necessary, because of two traits-successors of Module – [MessageConsumer] and [Service].